How To Use A Compound Microscope

 Q: How do I calculate the total magnification of a compound microscope?

 A: The total magnification is calculated by multiplying the magnification of the objective lens by the magnification of the eyepiece lens.
-For example, if you are using a 40x objective lens and a 10x eyepiece lens, the total magnification is 400x.
+To give you an idea, if you are using a 40x objective lens and a 10x eyepiece lens, the total magnification is 400x.

 Q: What is the purpose of immersion oil?